-We studied RL under the average-reward criterion in a Factored MDP (FMDP) with a known factorization structure, and introduced \AlgB, an optimistic algorithm maintaining Bernstein-type confidence sets for individual elements of transition probabilities for each factor.
-We presented two high-probability regret bounds for \AlgB, strictly improving existing regret bounds: The first one is valid for any factorization structure making appear a notion of factored diameter for FMDPs, whereas the second one concerns structure taking the form of a Cartesian products.
-We also demonstrated through numerical experiments on standard environments that \AlgB\ enjoys a significantly superior empirical regret than existing algorithms.
-As a future work direction, we plan to address the case where the underlying structure is unknown to the learner.
-Another interesting direction is to derive regret lower bounds valid for FMDPs with a generic structure.
+We studied reinforcement learning under the average-reward criterion in a Factored Markov Decision Process (FMDP) with a known factorization structure, and introduced \AlgB, an optimistic algorithm maintaining Bernstein-type confidence sets for individual elements of transition probabilities for each factor.
+We presented two high-probability regret bounds for \AlgB, strictly improving existing regret bounds: The first one is valid for any factorization structure making appear the notion of factored diameter for FMDPs, whereas the second concerns structures taking the form of a Cartesian product.
+We also demonstrated through numerical experiments on standard environments that \AlgB\ enjoys a significantly superior empirical regret than existing algorithms that admit frequentist regret guarantees.
+One interesting future direction is to derive regret lower bounds valid for FMDPs with a generic structure.